-Describe the intended results of the project.
+Describe the intended outcomes and products of the project.
 Explain how you will disseminate the results and why these means are appropriate to the subject matter and audience.
 If the project has a website, provide the URL.
 If the final product will appear in a language other than English, explain how this will affect access and dissemination.